The following database types can be selected as source or target for conversion and sync.

 Note: Press "Refresh" button to check server connection and choose a database you want to convert from drop-down list.

-MS SQL as Source / Destination
+SQL as Source / Target

 Please choose the proper communications protocol from the "Connection type" combo box: TCP/IP, PIPE or IPX/SPX.